butaixianran/Stable-Diffusion-Webui-Prompt-Translator/README.md

 Do that to get your APP ID and APP Key, then fill them into this extension.

+With Yandex, APP ID is called `Folder ID`, APP Key is called `IAM token`.

-I don't know the detail for that.
+I don't know the detail for using Yandex.
 I don't use yandex.
 The code for yandex is provided by pull request and the code looks good so I merged it.
 But no document for that.
 You need to try it yourself.

 ### Setup for Google translation API Key [check](https://cloud.google.com/translate/docs/setup?hl=en)
 **Note: Google API does not offer any free words per month, and setup is kind of complex for normal user.
 Only choose google when you can not use other service.**